 - Start to set goals for the future

 - Plan for “what if” situations

-- Make more of his own decisions
+- Make more of their own decisions

 - Develop a sense of right and wrong

-Understand the effects of his behavior
+Understand the effects of their behavior

 Emotional and Social